 During the drive to their friend’s house, Danielle makes an illegal U-turn.
 When a cop pulls her over, he sees the pot on the back seat.17 He arrests both Danielle and Erika for unlawfully transporting pot.
 Even though Danielle never touched the pot, she has aided and abetted its transport for sale.
 This alone may be sufficient to be liable for the crime.

-Violation of this section can be either a misdemeanor or a felony.
+Violation of 11360 HS can be either a misdemeanor or a felony.

-For most defendants, selling, transporting for sale, or giving away marijuana without a state license is a misdemeanor in California law.18
+In most cases, selling, transporting for sale, or giving away marijuana without a state license is a misdemeanor in California law.18

 A misdemeanor violation is punishable by:

-- up to six (6) months in county jail, and/or
+- up to 6 months in county jail, and/or

 - a maximum $500 fine.

-Under California Health and Safety Code 11360(a), it is a felony to sell or transport marijuana without a license for the following defendants:
+Under California Health and Safety Code 11360(a), it is a felony to sell or transport marijuana without a license if you:

-- Defendants who have a prior conviction for one of a list of particularly serious violent felonies, including murder, sexually violent offenses, sex crimes against a child under 14, or gross vehicular manslaughter while intoxicated, or a sex crime that requires them to register as a sex offender in California;
+- have a prior conviction for one of a list of particularly serious violent felonies, including murder, sexually violent offenses, sex crimes against a child under 14, or gross vehicular manslaughter while intoxicated, or a sex crime that requires you to register as a sex offender in California;

-- Defendants who have two (2) or more prior convictions for HS 11360 sale/transportation of marijuana;
+- have two or more prior convictions for HS 11360 sale/transportation of marijuana;

-- Defendants who knowingly sold, attempted to sell, or offered to sell or furnish marijuana to someone under 18; and
+- knowingly sold, attempted to sell, or offered to sell or furnish marijuana to someone under 18; or

-- Defendants who imported or attempted or offered to import into California, or transported or attempted/offered to transport out of California for sale, more than 28.5 grams of marijuana or more than four grams of concentrated cannabis.19
+- imported or attempted or offered to import into California – or transported or attempted/offered to transport out of California for sale – more than 28.5 grams of marijuana or more than four grams of concentrated cannabis.19

 Felony unlicensed sale/transport of marijuana in California is punishable by